-(ii) 'Persons resident in India' may purchase or sell currency futures contracts subject to the terms and conditions laid down in paragraph 6 below.
+(ii) Only 'persons resident in India' may purchase or sell currency futures contracts to hedge an exposure to foreign exchange rate risk or otherwise.

 Features of currency futures

 Standardized currency futures shall have the following features:

 a.
 USD-INR, EUR-INR, GBP-INR and JPY-INR contracts are allowed to be traded.